You’ve probably heard of postpartum depression, but did you know new moms can also experience postpartum anxiety?

 - Loss of interest in activities you previously enjoyed

-“Postpartum depression occurs in one in four to five pregnancies,” said Kristi Angevine, M.D., OB/GYN with UT Erlanger Health System.
+“Postpartum depression occurs in 1 in 4-5 pregnancies,” said Kristi Angevine, M.D., OB/GYN with UT Erlanger Health System.
 “If, two weeks after delivery, a woman is experiencing a combination of persistent distress, repetitive crying, feelings of detachment or distance from loved ones, feelings of disconnection with the baby, or intense guilt, anger or fear, she could be experiencing postpartum depression.

 “When these feelings are persistent or make a mom feel overwhelmed, she should seek help.”